 Here’s the bottom line with insurance – you’re basically telling a company, “Here, you take the financial risk on this potentially catastrophic thing that could happen to me so I don’t have to worry about paying for it if/when it happens.”

 Usually, the kinds of events that insurance covers have not only the potential to financially destroy you, but also emotionally break you down.
+You can read more here and learn about the different occasions insurance can cover you from.
 If you can take away the financial worry, then you can focus on addressing the emotional stuff.

 This is insurance in theory.

 In practice, you hear about claims not getting paid, people not being properly covered, and people being sold too much insurance.

 So what the hell are we supposed to do?

 The best thing you can do is educate yourself before you talk to an agent.

 By having some baseline knowledge about the types of insurance you’re going to talk about, it will help keep you from being swayed by stories, attempts to tug at your vulnerability, and getting confused by all the details.

 It’s much easier to keep a level head about very emotional scenarios when you have facts and information to hold on to.